Finance Apps for Children Every Parent Would Enjoy

 Parents sign up for GoHenry account (it takes less than 5 minutes!), which is then linked to each child's accounts.
 Children registered with GoHenry receive their own prepaid debit card parents can control through the app.
 Parents can create tasks, set spending limits, receive notifications for purchases made all in one app.
 It's very straightforward and we want to commend this UK-based company for making a complex topic so trivial.

-The purpose of Revolut Junior bank account is to educate kids aged 7 to 17 about money management, saving, and other financial topics.
-And it's very easy to accomplish: just sign up for Revolut yourself, navigate the app to set up a Revolut Junior account for your kid, and order a special prepaid card for them.
+The purpose of Revolut Under 18 account and card is to educate kids aged 6 to 17 about money management, saving, and other financial topics.
+And it's very easy to accomplish: just sign up for Revolut yourself, navigate the app to set up a Revolut <18 account for your teen, and order a personalized prepaid card for them.
 That's it!

-Kids can start using their Revolut Junior app as soon as their parents deposit money into their account.
+Kids can start using their Revolut <18 app as soon as their parents approve the account opening deposit money into their account.
 Junior app allows children to check their balance and transaction history.
 They can also set up alarms to notify them when their accounts are running low on money.
 All of it is accessible to parents, who can also restrict specific features like digital purchases and modify how much allowance they will deposit to their kid's account.

 Worth noting: Revolut is one of the world's biggest digital-first banks available in dozens of countries all over the world.
-Make sure to read our review of Revolut bank accounts for individuals and an in-depth assessment of business banking with Revolut.
+Make sure to read ourreview of Revolut bank accounts for individuals,guide to sharing a Revolut Joint account and ourin-depth assessment of business banking with Revolut.

 #4 - Homey